 Routes: ANA The Suite operates on Tokyo Haneda or Narita to New York (JFK and Newark), Chicago, Los Angeles, San Francisco, Washington Dulles, London Heathrow, Frankfurt, Paris.

-Redemption strategy: ANA Mileage Club is a transfer partner from American Express Membership Rewards (1:1).
-The Suite redemption cost is exceptionally favourable — typical round-trip transpacific in The Suite from a US west coast city costs 120,000-150,000 ANA miles for round-trip first class (yes, round-trip — ANA award charts are round-trip-based, not one-way).
-This is one of the most generous first class redemption rates in any program.
-Award availability is typically good 6-11 months out.
+Redemption strategy: ANA Mileage Club transfers 1:1 from Amex MR. The Suite is exceptionally good value — a round-trip transpacific from a US west coast city costs 120,000-150,000 ANA miles for round-trip first class (ANA charts are round-trip-based, not one-way), among the most generous first class rates in any program.
+Availability is typically good 6-11 months out.

 5. Air France La Première